hmatyschok/luabsd/README.md

 libluabsd - toolbox for implementing (web-based) software for (embedded) systems
 ================================================================================

 This library provides an easy customizable interface as extension of the Lua (5.2.4) language against APIs those are common on Unix-like Operating Systems,
 e. g. *BSD, GNU/Linux, Minix, QNX, etc.

     local bsd = require("bsd")

-As an example, a database may creat,
+As an example, a database may created,

     local _fname = "example.db"
     local _flags = bit32.bor(